-Austin consistently sits atop numerous lists of the best cities in America for jobs, living, families, technology, activities and quality of life.
+Austin consistently sits atop numerous lists of the best cities in the U.S. for jobs, living, families, technology, activities and quality of life.
 Austin is also known as the "Live Music Capital of the World," with over 200 live music venues and world-class music festivals including South by Southwest and Austin City Limits.

-With a vibrant foodie culture and the Whole Foods Headquarters you will find an endless variety of dinning options.
-Barbeque does abound - for those of you from the coasts this means meats are cooked for many hours over low heat and will be finished with a Texas style sauce that is less sweet than Memphis style and less tangy than that from the Carolinas.
-We are in Texas and Mexico is our neighbor, so get ready for the Tex-Mex favorites of queso, migas, breakfast tacos and Mexican Martinis.
-If these options do not talk to your taste buds, do not despair over various countries are represented by the restaurants in Austin.
-You will find plenty of super unique and tasty cheap eats at the burgeoning food trailer culture.
-For more information of dinning options visit:
+With a vibrant foodie culture and the Whole Foods World Headquarters, Austin offers an endless variety of dining options.
+Barbeque does abound - for those of you from the coasts, this means meats are cooked for many hours over low heat and then finished with a Texas-style sauce that is less sweet than Memphis style and less tangy than that from the Carolinas.
+Mexico is our neighbor, so get ready for the Tex-Mex favorites of queso, migas, breakfast tacos and Mexican Martinis.
+If these options do not talk to your taste buds, do not despair, as various ethnic cuisines are represented by the restaurants in Austin.
+For more information about dining options, visit: